 To enable and guide collaboration, invention development and licensing to advance today's discoveries into tomorrow's medical care

 The NCI TTC serves as the focal point for implementing the Federal Technology Transfer Act to utilize patents as incentive for commercial development of technologies and to establish research collaborations and licensing among academia, federal laboratories, non-profit organizations, and industry.
-The TTC supports technology development activities for the National Cancer Institute and nine other NIH Institutes and Centers.
-TTC staff negotiate co-development agreements and licenses with universities, non-profit organizations, and pharmaceutical and biotechnology companies to ensure compliance with Federal statutes, regulations and NIH policies.
+TTC supports technology development activities for the NCI and nine other NIH Institutes and Centers.
+Because the NIH is a Federal government entity, it cannot commercialize or manufacture its discoveries.
+However, TTC proactively facilitates partnerships with outside organizations so that these discoveries can reach the public.
+TTC:

+- Negotiates co-development agreements and licenses with universities, non-profit organizations, and pharmaceutical and biotechnology companies to ensure compliance with Federal statutes, regulations and NIH policies.